Unite and overthrow 'dictatorial' govt to save democracy: Kharge to Cong leaders | Politics

 - India

-Batting for unity and organisational discipline, Congress president Mallikarjun Kharge on Sunday asked party leaders to prioritise the success of the party putting aside personal differences and take on adversaries with full might in the upcoming state and Lok Sabha elections.
+Congress president Mallikarjun Kharge on Sunday stressed on unity and organisational discipline, and asked party leaders to set aside personal differences and take on adversaries with full might in the upcoming state and Lok Sabha elections.

 In a scathing attack on the Modi government, Kharge accused it of playing politics and distracting and diverting people from basic issues by bringing new ones.

-He noted that elections in five states are scheduled in the next two to three months, while the Lok Sabha elections are only six months away.
+The Congress chief called for remaining connected with voters and immediately counter the false narrative peddled by adversaries with facts, and added that the entire country was awaiting the message from this meeting in Hyderabad.
+Elections, he noted, are scheduled in five states in the next two to three months, while the Lok Sabha polls are only six months away.
 Kharge also said the party must be prepared for possible assembly elections in Jammu and Kashmir.

 The Congress-led governments in Chhattisgarh and Rajasthan have ''pioneered a new model of social justice and welfarism'', he said and urged leaders to publicise these welfare schemes across the country.